etiennebr/rstdocs/stereo.rst

 To reduce time consumption it would be useful to crop all sensor images to the same extent.
-The easiest way to do that is to choose an image as reference, and then apply application on the other sensor images using the fit mode option.
+The easiest way to do that is to choose an image as reference, and then apply *ExtractROI* application on the other sensor images using the fit mode option.

 Algorithm outline
 -----------------